seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

      possible.
 It should be identical, although may be more limited, to the API used to define the internal NumPy datatypes.
   5. The current numpy scalars will *not* be instances of datatypes.
-  6. It is desirable to create type specific object datatypes.

 Detailed Description